EAL/D

 Another way East Kenwick endeavours to support our EAL/D families is by continuing to use various interpreting services.
 This service may assist our parents during the enrolment process, teacher interviews and meetings, incursion/excursion information and whenever information needs to be passed on from school to home.
 The EAL/D coordinator is the link between school and home at East Kenwick.

-Embracing our cultural diversity
+Embracing our cultural diversity within the community

 Please click on the link to watch a video of highlights from 2023 and Harmony celebrations 'Everyone Belongs' 2024 photo album.